There have been frequent talks about conditioning, shampooing, or styling the hair.

 Sleep on a satin, silk pillowcase, bonnet or scarf

 If I could tell you to buy any tool to buy a silk pillowcase.
-Even though I have a bonnet and scarf that I could easily utilize.
+Even though I have a bonnet and scarf that I could efficiently utilize.
 There has been plenty of times I have woken up with no scarf on my head.

-However, even if that happens with a satin and silk pillowcase I won’t have to worry about my hair breaking or being on cotton when I sleep.
+However, even if that happens with a satin and silk pillowcase, I won’t have to worry about my hair breaking or being on cotton when I sleep.

-Also, when it comes to wearing a scarf be careful not to pull it too tightly each night.
-I talked about this in a prior post but I want to make sure to emphasize to switch up how you cover up your hair at night to prevent breakage from occurring.
+Also, when it comes to wearing a scarf, be careful not to pull it too tightly each night.
+I talked about this in a prior post, but I want to make sure to emphasize to switch up how you cover up your hair at night to prevent breakage from occurring.